nbkincaid/tic-tac-toe/README.md

 Readme

-Run the game in lib/game.rb
+This is a terminal implementation of the game tic-tac-toe.

+In order to run the program, navigate to the lib folder in terminal and run the following command: ruby game_controller.rb